 - This setting will be used for some time-based functions such as firewall.
-You must specify your time zone once you login to the router successfully, otherwise, these functions will not take effect. - 2) The time will be lost if the router is turned off. - 3) The Router will automatically obtain GMT from the Internet if it is configured accordingly. - 4) The Daylight Saving will take effect one minute after the configurations are completed.
+You must specify your time zone once you login to the router successfully, otherwise, these functions will not take effect. - 2.
+The time will be lost if the router is turned off. - The router will automatically obtain GMT from the Internet if it is configured accordingly.

-4.21.2 Diagnostic
+4.18.2 Diagnostic